angular/angular/aio/content/guide/creating-libraries.md

  ng build my-lib
  </code-example>

-* In your apps, import from the library by name:
+* In your applications, import from the library by name:
  ```
  import { myExport } from 'my-lib';
  ```